-Goal 2: Students will exhibit Professionalism as members of the healthcare team including ethical, compassionate and culturally competent patient care, and demonstrate the pursuit of Lifelong Learning.
+GOAL 2: Students will exhibit PROFESSIONALISM as members of the healthcare team including ethical, compassionate, and culturally competent patient care; and pursue Lifelong Learning.

-Goal 3: Students will demonstrate effective Critical Thinking Skills necessary to become Radiation Therapists that function independently within their scope of practice.
+GOAL 3: Students will demonstrate effective CRITICAL THINKING SKILLS necessary to become Radiation Therapists who function independently within their scope of practice.

 The program is designed to provide academic and clinical education which will prepare the graduate to assume the duties of an entry level Radiation Therapist including the ability to:

 Graduates are eligible to apply for the examination given by the American Registry of Radiologic Technologists to become Registered Radiation Therapists and obtain New York State Licensure.

 Per U.S. Federal Regulations, §668.43 (2019 Rule), and in compliance with the State Authorization Reciprocity Agreements (SARA) Manual version 19.2, Nassau Community College provides the following disclosure related to the educational requirements for professional licensure and certification.